Jarvis was developed by the se-edu team. We are a team based in the School of Computing, National University of Singapore.

 add-task t/event des/workshop f/weekly d/25/12/2019//26/12/2019 add-task t/deadline des/cs2101 assignment d/20/9/2019 p/high

-And as simple as that, Jarvis
+And as simple as that, Jarvis can begin to keep track of

 your tasks for you!